watem-sedem/watem-sedem/docs/routing.rst

 Upstream area calculation
 *************************

-Once the routing is known, the upstream area of all pixels is calculated.
+Once the routing is known, the total upstream area of all pixels is calculated.

-The upstream area of a pixel is dependent on the amount of upstream (source) pixels and the fluxes of these source pixels that are routed to the considered pixel.
-Next to the incoming fluxes, the trapping efficiency of the pixel and the pixel size are incorporated in the calculation of the upstream area of a pixel too.
+The total upstream area of a pixel is dependent on the amount of upstream (source) pixels and the fluxes of these source pixels that are routed to the considered pixel.
+It is important to note that the flux is defined as the upstream area of the considered pixel, and not the final upstream area.
+Next to the incoming fluxes, the parcel trapping efficiency (PTEF) of the pixel and the pixel size are incorporated in the calculation of the upstream area of a pixel.

 Mathematically this can be expressed as: